-- Automation eliminates or reduces the need for site visits by technicians and survey crews.
-This reduces costs and enhances site safety.
+- Automation reduces the need for instrument technicians and survey crews to visit the site, controlling costs and enhancing site safety.

 - Automation obtains measurements at frequent intervals, increasing both reliability and confidence in the data.

-AMTS system and the GeoCloud gateway use cellular connections to transmit measurements to the QuickView website.
-Both can be powered by solar panels.
+Both the AMTS and the Gateway can be powered by solar panels.

-Measurements transmitted from the site reach the GeoCloud server that runs the QuickView website.
-The server performs preprocessing operations, such as least-squares adjustments for the AMTS measurements, and then forwards the data to the QuickView website.
+The GeoCloud server receives measurements sent from the project site.
+It performs preprocessing operations, such as least-squares adjustments for the AMTS measurements, and then stores the data in a project database.

-Quickview used data from settlement plates, shown as yellow diamonds, to generate a settlement contour plot for this site.
+The settlement contours generated for this plot used data from settlement plates, shown as yellow diamonds.
 Red shows the least settlement, blue shows the most.
 The plot also shows data for piezometers, tiltmeters, and vibration monitors.